 Ok what I am gonna do is I am gonna modify our dhcpd.conf template so it configures the service in dual mode.
 Meaning that PXELinux will still work with BIOS, but if a host reports EFI everything will be set up to serve the files.
 I will add comments where to download files from and where to put them to get EFI working.
 Opinions?

-#13 Updated by Konrad Scherer over 3 years ago
+#13 Updated by Konrad Scherer about 7 years ago

 I just wanted to put some notes about my recent success using Foreman to PXE boot some new Dell C6220 servers in UEFI mode.